Grey Nurse Sharks

 The Grey Nurse is found along the East Coast of Australia from Wolf Rock here in South East Queensland to Narooma on the south coast of New South Wales.
 Wolf Rock is one of only 4 known aggregation sites for these Sharks in Queensland and the only known gestation aggregation zone on the entire East Coast of Australia.

 This means that the large majority of Grey Nurse we encounter here are pregnant to varying degrees and each female individual has the capacity to stay on the site for the length of the pregnancy period (between 9 and 12 months) before heading south to pup.
 We also encounter male sharks from late autumn to early summer as they make their way from southern waters to breed.

 The Grey Nurse Shark is a slow breeder, the slowest known of any shark species.
 In fact, the female shark is known to reproduce only every second year, giving birth to one or two young after a period of inter-uterine cannibalism that sees up to 14 embryos hunted and consumed by the successful offspring.

 The pups are born live but as far as it’s known they fend for themselves straight from birth.
-Starting around 80cm to 1 metre in size they grow to a maximum length of around 3.5 metres.
-The male sharks mature at around 4-5 years but he female doesn’t mature until around 6-7 years.
+Starting around 80cm to 1 metre in size they grow to a maximum length of around 3.5 metres and have a suspected life span of between 30-40 years.
+Female sharks can take up to 10 years to reach sexual maturity, while male sharks are slightly faster, reaching maturity at around 6-7 years.

-Wolf Rock Dive Centre continues to support this research by providing survey information via Grey Nurse Shark Watch.
+Wolf Rock Dive Centre works closely with and continues to support this research by providing survey information via Grey Nurse Shark Watch.